 \subsection{Prototype Visualization}

-TempPNet interprets its prediction according to the following mechanism.
+TempPNet interprets its decision according to the following mechanism.
 If the focal patient is classified into the depression class, we must have $P(y=1|X) > 0.5$ under the decision threshold $0.5$, which implies that $\sum_{k \in \mathcal{K}^{+}} s_k^{\mathbb{T}} > \sum_{k \in \mathcal{K}^{-}} s_k^{\mathbb{T}}$, i.e., the overall existing strength of depression trend prototypes must be stronger than non-depression trend prototypes.
-In this case, we can interpret the prediction made by TempPNet by inspecting the depression trend prototypes that strongly present in the walking test sequence of the focal patient, i.e., trend prototypes with values of $s_k^{\mathbb{T}}$.
-Different from existing prototype learning methods, where prototypes are learned in a latent space that is not directly interpretable \citep{chen_this_2019}, the trend prototypes learned by TempPNet can be directly inspected by visualizing them as trajectories of symptom severities evolving over time, as illustrated by Figure \ref{fig:trend_prototype}.
-Moreover, as explained in Section \ref{sec:method:proto_layer:s_k_trend}, to inspect one trajectory of a trend prototype, it is enough to visualize its segment for the time interval $t\in [0, n_w+n_T]$, where $n_w$ is the hyperparameter defined in Equation \ref{eq:infer_t0_b}, and $n_T$ is the observation window defined as the maximum span from the timepoint of the first walking test to the timepoint of the depression label.
-In this study, we measure time $t$ in days, and set $n_w$ as 5 days, while $n_T$ as 14 days.
+In this case, we can interpret the decision made by TempPNet by inspecting the depression trend prototypes that strongly present in the walking segment sequence of the focal patient, i.e., trend prototypes with values of $s_k^{\mathbb{T}}$.
+Different from existing prototype learning methods, where prototypes are learned in a latent space that is not directly interpretable \citep{chen_this_2019}, the trend prototypes learned by TempPNet can be directly inspected by visualizing them as trajectories of symptom severities evolving over time.
+Moreover, as explained in Section \ref{sec:method:proto_layer:s_k_trend}, to inspect one trajectory of a trend prototype, it is enough to visualize its segment for the time interval $t\in [0, n_w+n_T]$, where $n_w$ is the hyperparameter defined in Equation \ref{eq:infer_t0_b}, and $n_T$ is the observation window defined as the maximum span from the timepoint of the first walking segment to the timepoint of the depression label.